 But collectivization did not produce the desired results.
 Bad harvests of 1930-1933 led to one of the most devastating famines in Soviet history.
 Over 4 million died in that famine.

-Many within the Party who criticized Stalin’s policies were charged with conspiracy against socialism.
+Critics of Stalin’s policies (within the party) were charged with conspiracy against socialism.
 By 1939, over 2 milion were in prisons or in labour camps.
 A large number were forced to make false confessions and were executed.

 The possibility of a workers' state fired people's imagination across the world, but most of the existing socialist parties in Europe did not wholly support the policies in Russia.
 Communist parties were formed in many countries.
 By the time, the Second World War began, USSR was considered to be the global face of socialism.